-7 Ways to Improve Local SEO & Attract New Business
+7 Ways To Improve Local SEO & Attract New Business

 Now that the functionality is available in such a wide range of places on the web, it would be a wasted opportunity not to engage with your potential customers in this way.

-4. Update Your GMB with All Relevant Newly Available Attributes
+4. Update Your GBP With All Relevant Newly Available Attributes

-Google keeps updating the features available through its Google My Business property.
+Google keeps updating the features available through its Google Business Profile property.
 Make sure you keep your listing fully populated with the relevant attributes as they become available.

-How Does It Work
+How Do New Attributes Work

-Google frequently adds functionality to Google My Business that your business might be eligible to use.
-Not every new feature is available to all types of business, however.
+Google frequently adds functionality to Google Business Profile that your business might be eligible to use.
+Not every new feature is available to all types of businesses, however.

-Whether you can access new updates can be dependent on what category is set as your primary in GMB.
+Whether you can access new updates depends on what category is set as your primary in GBP.

-To keep up to date with what new features are becoming available and who is eligible for them, visit Google’s GMB announcements page.
+To keep up to date with what new features are becoming available and who is eligible for them, visit Google’s GBP announcements page.

 How Does This Help Build New Business?

-With any new change to Google My Business, early adoption will put you ahead of the pack.
+With any new change to Google Business Profile, early adoption will put you ahead of the pack.
 Although these attributes will not necessarily affect your rankings in the map pack, they can make your business more attractive to prospective local customers.

-For instance, in September 2020, Google made it possible for businesses to add attributes related to Health and Safety.

-Attributes include stating that masks are required by customers and that temperature checks are required.

-This is particularly useful to local businesses who have perhaps suffered recently with a drop in visitors to their locations due to lockdowns and pandemic concerns.

-By specifying health and safety precautions taken at your sites, you may be able to encourage nervous visitors back into your stores.
-The reassurance that you are taking their heath and safety concerns seriously may be enough for them to choose to visit.
+For instance, attributes can include details of the business’s ownership.
+For example, it’s possible to include attributes like “women-owned” and “black-owned” to your Business profile.

+Google also introduced the option to denote a business’s support for the LGBTQ+ community through “LGBTQ+ friendly” attributes.

+A business showing that it is inclusive and supportive of minority groups can help members of those groups to feel welcomed.
+For some people, knowing they will be welcomed at a business can be the difference between them visiting there instead of a competitor whose support isn’t guaranteed.

-5. Join Local Marketplaces and Forums
+5. Join Local Marketplaces And Forums

 The key to marketing your local business well is understanding what your audience is looking for.
 A great way of understanding your target market is by spending time where they are.